Washington State vs. Utah State prediction, odds, spread: 2025 Potato Bowl picks from proven model

-Washington State vs. Utah State prediction, odds, time: 2025 Famous Idaho Potato Bowl picks by proven model
+Washington State vs. Utah State prediction, odds, time: 2025 Potato Bowl picks by proven model

 The SportsLine Projection Model has revealed its Washington State vs. Utah State picks for Monday's Famous Idaho Potato Bowl

-The Utah State Aggies battle the Washington State Cougars in the Famous Idaho Potato Bowl 2025 on Monday afternoon.
+The Utah State Aggies battle the Washington State Cougars in the 2025 Potato Bowl on Monday afternoon.
 Washington State defeated Oregon State 32-8 on Nov.
 29, while Utah State dropped a 25-24 decision to Boise State on Nov.
 28 in the regular-season finales.
 The Cougars (6-6), who won two of their last three games, have outscored their opponents by 17 points on the year.
 The Aggies (6-6), who finished seventh in the Mountain West at 4-4, have lost two of three.

-WSU will be without several players who have entered the transfer portal, including backup quarterback Jaxon Potter and top wide receiver Tony Freeman, who led the Cougars with 51 receptions for 557 yards and three touchdowns.
-They will also be without Coach Jimmy Rogers, who left for Iowa State.
-Utah State, meanwhile, will be without starting wide receiver Braden Pegan, who has entered the portal after a 60-catch, 926-yard and five-touchdown season.
+Washington State running back Kirby Vorhees and Utah State Braden Pegan are among the most notable players expected to miss this matchup as they head to the portal.
+Washington State will be led by interim head coach Jesse Bobbit after Jimmy Rogers left for the Iowa State job.

 Kickoff from Albertsons Stadium in Boise, Idaho, is at 2 p.m.
 ET.
-Washington State leads the all-time series 3-2, including a 49-28 win in 2024.
-The Cougars are 1.5-point favorites in the latest Washington State vs. Utah State odds, while the over/under for total points scored is 49.5 via SportsLine consensus.
+The Cougars are 1-point favorites in the latest Washington State vs. Utah State odds, while the over/under for total points scored is 49 via SportsLine consensus.
 Before making any Utah State vs. Washington State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: